plotnikovm/plotnikovm.github.io/content/post/about.md

 ---
-title: "Contact"
+title: "About"
-subtitle: "Ways you can contact me"
+subtitle: "About this blog"
 date: 2023-08-17T15:28:39+03:00 # post date
 toc: false # table of contents (only h2 and h3 added to toc)
 bold: true # display post title in bold in posts list